PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Select the catalog you created earlier and choose the number of machines from the machine catalog that will be assigned to this delivery group.
 Click Next

-- You can choose to assign users at this stage, or leave the user management to > Citrix Cloud and assign users through the Citrix Cloud library.
-Click Next > - Choose the name of your Delivery group as well as the display name that your > users will see and click Finish > - Go back to main menu of Citrix Cloud and click on View Library > - You will now see your offerings available.
-Click on the ellipses and click on > Manage Subscribers > - Choose the user or group that you want to assign to those resources
+- You can choose to assign users at this stage, or leave the user management to Citrix Cloud and assign users through the Citrix Cloud library.
+Click Next

+- Choose the name of your Delivery group and the display name that your users will see and click Finish

+- Go back to main menu of Citrix Cloud and click View Library

+- You will now see your offerings available.
+Click the ellipses and click Manage Subscribers

+- Choose the user or group that you want to assign to those resources